HillPhelmuth/AdventuresInSemanticKernel/README.md

 ### Custom Examples

 #### Web Chat Agent
-Chat with the web using _Bing_ search
+Chat with the web using _Bing_ search and a scrape-and-summarize plugin

 #### Wikipedia Chat Agent
-Chat with the web using _Wikipedia_ Rest API
+Chat with the Wikipedia articles using _Wikipedia_ Rest API

 #### C# REPL Agent
 Use natural language prompts to generate and execute c# code